 In 2011 to create the look of textured stone or split-rock face without all the work, CCS introduced liner inserts designed to fit inside their Z Counterforms.
 The reusable form inserts come in six textured patterns in varying sizes and relief.
 “They’re made of the same material we use to make textured stamps,” Baldoni says.
 The line’s newest addition replicates woodgrain, he adds.

 By 2014, Concrete Countertop Solutions launched its Z Poolform product for installers who were looking for ways to adapt the countertop system for pools.
-These forms are made to be paired with a form liner to achieve the desired edge detail.
+These forms are for pairing with a form liner.
+This will help to achieve the desired edge detail.

-Made from a pliable PVC, Z Poolforms are reusable and can be used with gunite, fiberglass and vinyl liner pools to form cantilevered concrete pool coping in an array of edge profiles and textures, including Chiseled Stone.
+Made from a pliable PVC, Z Poolforms are reusable.
+You can also use them with gunite, fiberglass and vinyl liner pools to form cantilevered concrete pool coping in an array of edge profiles and textures, including Chiseled Stone.

 According to the company website, the forms lock directly into a liner track on vinyl liner pools, and a special receiver track on fiberglass or gunite pools, eliminating the need for tie-wires.
 Then you insert rubber form liners into the forms to shape the desired edge, allowing for concrete edge designs that weren’t possible in the past.
 Currently, there are seven profiles to choose from.

 “Our pool forms are all about time and cost savings, and reusability is a big factor,” Baldoni says.
 “Plus people really like the fact that they can create a textured edge profile — especially the rock face ones — on a pool to match the stamped deck.”